deadskull7/World-from-the-Eyes-of-CNN/README.md

 ![activation_map_lady.png](activation_map_lady.png)
 ![activation_map_me.png](activation_map_me.png)

-## Image through convolutional layer , maxpool layer and an activation layer
+## Image through convolutional layer , maxpool layer and an activation layer.
 ![CNN_visuals_1.png](CNN_visuals_1.png)
 ## Image through Conv layer and activation layer only.
+Notice the edges of the car in the softmax activated feature map.
 ![CNN_visuals_2.png](CNN_visuals_2.png)
 ## Image through Conv layer only.
 ## Now a bit closer look at the headlights, tyres , grill which have been focussed in this feature map.Notice the car's number plate , how it got bigger, focussed and clearer than before.